Why do employers offer enhanced redundancy payments?

 - Non-contractual payments on redundancy can generally be paid tax free (up to a cap, currently £30,000).
 Employers who pay discretionary bonuses, will normally say that there is no right to a bonus of the person leaves part way through the bonus year.
 Though no employer will admit it, a tax free compensatory payment on redundancy may well come pretty close to the taxable bonus they would otherwise have paid’

 - They may want to get the employee out of the door fairly quickly, and may prefer not to have a demoralised member of staff working out his/her notice for two or three months.
 For this reason many employers give a payment in lieu of notice (PILON) instead of making the employee work it.
-PILON’s can sometimes be paid without deductions of tax subject to a) them not having the contractual right to make a payment in lieu of notice and b) the employer not having the custom and practice of always paying PILONs
+PILON’s must always be taxed, so there is no tax advantage to receiving a payment in lieu of notice.

 - There but for the grace of God go I; many managers understand that their own positions may not be quite as secure as they would like.
 If they treat their own staff decently when making them redundant, they set a precedent which may also benefit them in the future.

 - Not requiring the employee to have worked a minimum of 2 years;